-Columbia College - Naval Base San Diego (NBSD) is a satellite of MCRD San Diego.
-All courses are offered in a NBSD four story building and multiple schools share classroom space, without any designated classroom, but receive classroom assignments each semester.
-There is dedicated office space for the one Columbia College full time staff assigned to NBSD.
+Columbia College - Naval Base San Diego (NBSD) is a satellite of Columbia College - San Diego.
+All courses are offered in a four story building.
+Columbia College - San Diego does not have a designated classroom space at NBSD.
+A classroom assignment is given each semester.
 The location has secure internet connectivity as well as 24/7 library connectivity, classroom audiovisual equipment, and other educational equipment.